Independent African news, markets, culture and politics.

 Imported expired maize, rice flooding Nigerian market - Babachir Lawal knocks Tinubu govt

-Former Secretary to the Government of the Federation, Babachir Lawal, has made claims of election rigging in the recently concluded Anambra State governorship election.
-In an interview on Channels Television’s Politics Today, monitored by Media Talk Africa, Lawal stated that “structures are used to rig elections; structures are used to defend votes at the polling units.”
-This comment comes after the Independent National Electoral Commission declared incumbent governor Chukwuma Soludo of the All Progressives Grand Alliance the winner of the election.
+Former Secretary to the Government of the Federation Babachir Lawal has claimed that the recent Anambra State governorship election was rigged.
+In an interview with Channels Television’s *Politics Today*, monitored by Media Talk Africa, Lawal said, “structures are used to rig elections; structures are used to defend votes at the polling units.”
+His comments came after the Independent National Electoral Commission (INEC) declared incumbent governor Chukwuma Soludo of the All Progressives Grand Alliance the winner.

-Lawal’s remarks have sparked attention, particularly given his association with the All Progressives Congress.
-When questioned about his involvement in potential election rigging during the party’s victories in the 2015 and 2023 general elections, Lawal responded by suggesting that while some individuals may have been involved in rigging, his level of involvement was with a candidate who opposed such practices.
-He cited President Buhari’s stance on respecting Nigerian voters and their Permanent Voters Cards.
+Lawal’s remarks attracted attention because of his affiliation with the All Progressives Congress.
+When asked about possible rigging during the party’s victories in the 2015 and 2023 general elections, he suggested that while some individuals might have been involved, his own involvement was with a candidate who opposed such practices.
+He referenced President Buhari’s stance on respecting Nigerian voters and their Permanent Voter Cards.

 Scroll to Top